 “OTC minoxidil has a long-standing history of being effective in slowing down hair loss while promoting hair growth,” says Pierre.
 That’s why we’ve chosen this 5% minoxidil foam from Rogaine as our top pick.
 The unscented foam is easy to use and has been clinically proven to help boost hair growth.
 In addition to minoxidil, it also contains botanical extracts and emollients to keep strands nourished as well as alpha-hydroxy acids to gently exfoliate the scalp.
 One box comes with a four-month supply, making this a budget-friendly pick, too.

-Runner-Up, Best Overall: Nioxin Minoxidil Topical Solution USP 2% Hair Regrowth Treatment
+Best Overall, Runner-Up: Nioxin Minoxidil Topical Solution USP 2% Hair Regrowth Treatment

 This hair loss treatment is another highly-reviewed product with minoxidil, which is why it's one of our top picks, too.
 The topical solution, which comes with a 30-day supply, helps stimulate hair follicles and has clinical validation behind it.
 Users of all ages say this treatment has helped with hair loss around the crown area and that it’s easy to apply.